WDI-SEA/Node-Questionnaire/README.md

 1. What is RESTful Routing?

-Routing that maps HTTP VERBS + URLs to a specific action in the Node application
+Routing that maps HTTP VERBS + URLs to specific actions in the Node application It reads or modifies the host server's resource.

 2. What is CRUD?